napari/napari.github.io/applications/cell_tracking.md

 ![image](../assets/tutorials/tracks_btrack.png)

 ## summary
-In this tutorial, we have used napari to track and visualize single cells.
+In this application note, we have used napari to track and visualize single cells.

 ## further reading